Q & A

 fitness industry and validating ourselves as the country’s trusted authority on health and fitness.

-Today, ACE is the largest nonprofit fitness certification, education and training organization in the world with more than 53,000 certified professionals who hold more than 59,000
+Today, ACE is the largest nonprofit health and fitness certification, education and training organization in the world with more than 53,000 certified professionals who hold more than 59,000

 ACE certifications.
 With a long heritage in certification, education, training and public outreach, we are among the most respected fitness organizations in the industry and a resource consumers have come to trust for